haoliangyu/node-qa-masker/README.md

 # node-qa-masker

-This is a NodeJS port for [pymasker](https://github.com/haoliangyu/pymasker).
-It provides a convenient way to produce mask from the Quality Assessment band of Landsat, as well as MODIS land products.
+This is a NodeJS port of [pymasker](https://github.com/haoliangyu/pymasker).
+It provides a convenient way to produce masks from the Quality Assessment band of Landsat 8 OLI images, as well as MODIS land products.

 ## Installation